Learn How to Get Into Rehab Immediat...

 Navigating Public Assistance Programs

 • Non-profit organizations: Many non-profits are dedicated to supporting people with addiction.
-They may offer scholarships or financial aid to cover rehab costs, or run faith-based treatment programs with reduced costs.
+They may offer scholarships or financial assistance to cover rehab costs, or run faith-based treatment programs with reduced costs.
 Research non-profits in your area to learn about their services and eligibility requirements.

 • National hotlines: SAMHSA’s National Helpline (1-800-662-HELP) can also offer guidance on navigating public assistance programs and connect you with relevant resources.

-By exploring these reduced-cost options, you can find the support you need to start recovery—even with limited resources.
+By exploring these reduced-cost options, you can find the support you need to start recovery, even with limited resources.

 Learn more about covering treatment costs in our guide to paying for rehab.